Serotonin releasing agent: Examples and use of SRAs

 Amphetamines like MDMA, MDEA, MDA, and MBDB, among other relatives (see MDxx), are recreational drugs termed entactogens.
-They act as serotonin-norepinephrine-dopamine releasing agents (SNDRAs) and also agonize serotonin receptors such as those in the 5-HT2 subfamily.
-Fenfluramine, chlorphentermine, and aminorex, which are also amphetamines and relatives, were formerly used as appetite suppressants but were discontinued due to concerns of cardiac valvulopathy.
-This side effect has been attributed to their additional action of potent agonism of the 5-HT2B receptor.
-The designer drug 4-methylaminorex, which is an SNDRA and 5-HT2B agonist, has been reported to cause this effect as well.
+They act as serotonin–norepinephrine–dopamine releasing agents (SNDRAs) and also agonize serotonin receptors, such as those in the 5-HT2 subfamily.

-Many tryptamines, such as DMT, DET, DPT, DiPT, psilocin, and bufotenin, are SRAs as well as non-selective serotonin receptor agonists.
-These drugs are serotonergic psychedelics, which is a consequence of their ability to activate the 5-HT2A receptor. αET and αMT, also tryptamines, are SNDRAs and non-selective serotonin receptor agonists that were originally thought to be monoamine oxidase inhibitors and were formerly used as antidepressants.
-They have since been discontinued and are now encountered solely as recreational drugs.
+Some tryptamines, such as DMT, bufotenin, and psilocin, are SRAs as well as non-selective serotonin receptor agonists.
+Psilocin is a partial releaser of serotonin, with an E_{max} of 54%.
+These drugs are serotonergic psychedelics, which is a consequence of their ability to activate the 5-HT2A receptor.
+Other tryptamines, including tryptamine itself, αET, and αMT, are SNDRAs and non-selective serotonin receptor agonists. αET and αMT were originally thought to act as monoamine oxidase inhibitors (MAOIs) and were formerly used as antidepressants, but are now encountered solely as recreational drugs. αET and αMT are described as being entactogen-like.